zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_ml/mleval.md

 ---
 The [Arm ML Evaluation Kit](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ml-embedded-evaluation-kit) provides a number of ready-to-use ML applications.
 These allow you to investigate the embedded software stack and evaluate performance of the networks running on the Cortex-M55 and Ethos-U55 processors.

-In this learning path we will build and run these examples with [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware).
+In this Learning Path we will build and run these examples with [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware).

 Full instructions are provided in the evaluation kit [documentation](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ml-embedded-evaluation-kit/+/HEAD/docs/quick_start.md)